Disclosure: I may receive commissions for purchases made through links on this page at no extra cost to you.

 - Don't juice wheat grass.

-- Juice needs to be drunk straight away, as it starts to lose nutrients and may turn brown.
+- Juice is best drunk straight away, as it starts to oxidize and may turn brown.

 Return from Centrifugal Juicer to Best Juicers